Atlas Registrations Adjustments

 How to evaluate the fit

-Focus on whether the atlas boundaries match the visible anatomy in the area that matters for analysis.
+Focus on whether atlas boundaries match visible anatomy in the analysis area.

-The goal is not perfect alignment across the entire slice, but a good local match where the analysis depends on it.
+The goal is not perfect alignment everywhere.
+The goal is a trustworthy local match where region assignment affects quantification.

 When to stop

-Stop when the atlas fit is clearly good in the relevant analysis area.
+Stop when the fit is clearly good in the relevant analysis area.

 Well-placed points matter more than simply adding more points.